 - If you are pregnant, you should always use precautions in anything you do.
 Working in a darkroom is no exception.
 Although there does not seem to be any problems with pregnant women working with the chemicals used in a darkroom, if you have any concerns you should check with the manufacturer.

-- Color darkroom chemicals are more toxic than black and white chemicals for you and the environment so always take precautions like wearing gloves, an apron, protective eyewear, and a mask when using color development chemistry – especially when mixing and using the open tray method of development.
+- Color darkroom chemicals are more toxic than black & white chemicals for you and the environment so always take precautions like wearing gloves, an apron, protective eyewear, and a mask when using color development chemistry – especially when mixing and using the open tray method of development.

 Powder Versus Liquid Darkroom Chemicals